When Is Probate Not Required in NZ? Threshold & Exemptions | Simply Probate

 1. Make an inventory of all the deceased’s assets and their ownership structure

-2. Contact financial institutions to understand their requirements
+2. Contact financial institutions to understand their requirements — even without probate, you will need to access the deceased’s bank accounts

 4. Consult with a lawyer specialising in estate administration